Police vehicles in the United States and Canada: Appearance

-In the United States and Canada, the livery design for each fleet is usually determined by each individual agency; only Minnesota and Ohio have legislation specifying what police vehicle liveries must look like.
-Usually, laws exist that establish standards for police vehicle markings, and proscribe civilian vehicles from using certain markings or paint schemes, as is the case in California.
+In the United States and Canada, the livery design for each fleet is usually determined by each individual agency; only Minnesota and Ohio have legislation with specific outlines for what police vehicle liveries should look like.
+Usually, laws exist that establish standards for police vehicle markings and prohibit civilian vehicles from using certain markings or paint schemes that may resemble emergency vehicles, as is the case in California.

 Livery designs vary by jurisdiction.
 The side doors, hood, or trunk of a marked police car usually bear the seal or badge of the agency, city, or county, often in reflective finish.
 Markings such as emergency phone numbers, department mottoes, or website URLs are also common.
 Some agencies have identification numbers printed on the roofs of patrol cars for tracking of aircraft, or to distinguish specialized units, such as K-9 units or supervisors.

-Emergency vehicle equipment, such as emergency lights, pushbars, spotlights, seat partitions, window bars, and hubcaps, vary with each department or service, and may be inconsistent depending on the cruiser's model, purpose, and time of commissioning.North American police cars are historically associated with being painted black and white—specifically, with the doors and roof painted white and the rest of the body painted black.
+Emergency vehicle equipment, such as emergency lights, pushbars, spotlights, seat partitions, window bars, and hubcaps, vary with each department or service, and may be inconsistent depending on the cruiser's model, purpose, and time of commissioning.
+North American police cars are historically associated with being painted black and white—specifically, with the doors and roof painted white and the rest of the body painted black.
 Older police vehicles typically came from the factory painted in a single color, most often white or black.
 The contrasting black-and-white paint scheme was used to make police vehicles easily stand out from civilian vehicles without requiring bright paint colors, custom designs, graphics, or larger markings.
 The association between North American police and black-and-white color schemes is so strong that the United States Department of Homeland Security recommends, but does not require, that local law enforcement agencies adopt a black-and-white vehicle color scheme for ease of visual identification nationwide.